Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 479:
 - By cyanflower.
-- A basic redesign of the original cube, keeping the general elements present with a symmetrical spin.
-The cube's mouth is also now open.
+- A basic redesign of the original cube.
+Made symmetrical as well.

 cube 480:
 - By NHJ.